starlight-go/starlight/README.md

 ## Types

-Skyhook automatically translates go types in Run's args map to starlark types.
-The types supported are any int, uint, or float type, strings, maps[interface{}]interface{}, map[interface{}]bool, []interface{}.
-Where all interface[] values must be one of the supported types.
+Skyhook automatically translates go types to starlark types.
+The types supported are strings, bools, and any int, uint, or float type.
+Also supported are structs, slices, arrays, and maps that use the aforementioned types.
 Conversion out of starlark scripts work in reverse much the same way.
 You may also pass in starlark.Value types directly, in which case they will be passed to the script as-is.